mellowboyXD/mellowboyXD/README.md

 Hi, i'm _`mellowboy`_ - author of this github page and I am a big fan of systems programming and everything low-level.

-My favourite operating system is Linux and I currently daily drive fedora.
+I currently daily drive fedora and I play minecraft when I'm bored.

 ## Tools and Languages I Mostly Use